Vancouver 0ffers endless possibilities for outdoor activities. No wonder it’s the #1 big city that foreigners and Canadians choose to live in.

 - You can drive into the park, parking is for a fee

-- Bicycles and tandem bikes are available for rental just outside the Stanley park at Yes Cycle
+- Bicycles and tandem bikes are available for rent in the Stanley park

 Lynn Canyon Park was recommended to us for the Suspension Bridge by friends who used to live in Vancouver.
 Located in North Vancouver, it is a free alternative to the much pricier and more crowded Capilano Suspension Bridge.